Reserve Officer Training Corps (ROTC)

 Training includes but is not limited to: operation and marksmanship with the M4 carbine, day and night land navigation, squad and platoon operations, basic field medicine, and leadership development under stress.
 Cadets who have shown promise in these basic applications have pursued opportunities to compete with other schools on the West Coast as part of the Ranger Challenge – a competition of skill and physical endurance that replicates some of the stressors of U.S. Army Ranger School at Fort Benning.
 Our cadets have also competed with their classmates at our partner institutions for opportunities to attend Airborne School, Air Assault School, Sapper School, and the Combat Diver Qualification Course.
 Graduation from any of these schools provides the cadet with invaluable training as well as a badge or tab that they will wear for the duration of their Army career.

-Students or parents interested in more information about the Army ROTC program at UC Riverside or scholarship opportunities may contact us at firstname.lastname@example.org or 951-827-2764.
-Army ROTC moved into an on-campus office at 1100E Hinderaker Hall in February 2019.
-We are located in the Division of Undergraduate Education.
+Students or parents interested in more information about the Army ROTC program at UC Riverside or scholarship opportunities may contact us at firstname.lastname@example.org or (951) 827-2764.
+The Army ROTC office is located in the Division of Undergraduate Education in 1100E Hinderaker Hall.

 Air Force ROTC